 If you win a non-jackpot prize in the main draw, and have selected the Power Play option on your ticket, then you are guaranteed to have your prize increased according to the multiple on the ball drawn - up to an impressive 10x.
 The only exception to this is if you match five numbers, when the increased prize is fixed at US $2 million.

-Changes to the Powerball game rules came into effect on October 4th 2015 for the October 7th draw.
-The changes reduced the chances of a jackpot win and improved the chances of winning any other prize as the table below illustrates.
-The changes ensured that the Powerball jackpot grows faster and higher that it did prior to the October 7th 2015 draw.
+Changes to the Powerball game rules came into effect on October 4, 2015 for the October 7 draw.
+The changes reduced the chances of a jackpot win and improved the chances of winning any other prize, as the table below illustrates.
+The changes ensured that the Powerball jackpot grows faster and higher than it did prior to the October 7, 2015 draw.

 |Draws||Main Number Range||Powerball Number Range||Winning Jackpot Odds||Winning Any Prize Odds|

 |Pre October 7, 2015||1 - 59||1 - 35||1 in 176 million||1 in 31.85|

 |October 7, 2015 Onwards||1 - 69||1 - 26||1 in 292 million||1 in 24.87|

 Some states have variations to certain aspects of the game; for example, the amount of time you have to claim your prize might depend on where you bought your ticket.